DamoM73/anvil-python-tutorials/05_anvil_interface.md

 #### Code snippets

-The code snippets panel list all the name componets, their properties and those properties current values.
+The code snippets panel list all the name components, their properties and those properties current values.

 ![code snippets](./assets/img/05/code_snippets.png)

 ## Terminal

-The intergrated terminal displays a range of output that normally occur in website development.
+The integrated terminal displays a range of output that normally occur in website development.
 It will display two types of outputs you are interested in:

 - output from print statements
 - error messages